nivbend/gitstery-generator/src/gitstery/data/README.md

 contributions are accepted _only_ on that repository and not here.
 Feel free to post any issues, suggestions or pull-requests on the "generator" project and improve this game for everyone!

+Also, because this is a randomly-generated repository, sharing "public" history is impossible as it gets rewritten every time.
+So in contrast to most repositories, this one gets updated by `git push --force` (though that's usually considered bad practice).
+If you have a copy of this repository and want to "pull" the latest version, it would probably be easiest to just delete the current version and clone this repository again.

 ## Instructions
 Clone this repository:
 ```bash